RocketMan/zookeeper/PRIVACY.md

 #### No Advertising or Tracking

-Neither this website, Zookeeper Online, nor Cloudflare Turnstile use the data collected for advertising, profiling, or retargeting purposes.
+Neither this website, nor Zookeeper Online, nor Cloudflare Turnstile use the data collected for advertising, profiling, or retargeting purposes.

 #### Data Transfers